 So I continued, knowing that she wasn’t going to like everything I had to say.
 But I also knew that if I kept it in, it would only fester and get worse inside of me.
 The more I expressed, the better I felt.

 And soon, the pain and acidity were nearly gone.
 I still have a problem with tomato sauce, but most of my stomach and digestive issues are now gone.
 All because I chose to accept whatever consequences there were to express myself.

 It was scary, but it led to more honest communication with my wife.
 I no longer feared expressing the hard stuff because I had a bigger mission in mind now: Me.

-I chose to make me a priority and made honoring myself most important above all, even if it meant that what I expressed would make the other person leave me.
+I chose to make myself a priority and made honoring myself most important above all, even if it meant that what I expressed would make the other person leave me.